gvtret/libxml2/rs/docs/parser_audit.md

 ## Summary
 - :white_check_mark: `xmlReadMemory` is stubbed out in Rust to exercise the FFI surface.
 - :white_check_mark: `xmlFreeDoc` frees the dummy document allocation through the new RAII wrapper.
-- :white_check_mark: Parser context lifecycle helpers (`xmlCreateMemoryParserCtxt`, `xmlParseDocument`, `xmlFreeParserCtxt`) are now stubbed to retain metadata and manage document ownership in Rust.
+- :white_check_mark: Parser context lifecycle helpers (`xmlCreateMemoryParserCtxt`, `xmlParseDocument`, `xmlFreeParserCtxt`, `xmlNewParserCtxt`, `xmlInitParserCtxt`, `xmlClearParserCtxt`, `xmlCreateDocParserCtxt`) are now stubbed to retain metadata and manage document ownership in Rust.
+- :white_check_mark: Global parser initialisation and teardown (`xmlInitParser`, `xmlCleanupParser`) are stubbed to maintain compatibility with the C entry points.
 - :white_check_mark: `xmlReadDoc`, `xmlParseDoc`, and `xmlParseMemory` reuse the Rust `xmlReadMemory` stub for in-memory parsing.
 - :white_check_mark: `xmlReadFile`/`xmlParseFile` now load the target file and reuse the in-memory stub to provide consistent behaviour.
 - :white_check_mark: `xmlCtxtReadMemory`, `xmlCtxtReadDoc`, and `xmlCtxtReadFile` reuse the placeholder parser with an existing context.